synthiam/E-18_Ultrasonic/README.md

 ![Ultrasonic](https://live.staticflickr.com/65535/47744685401_8ac3556f95_k.jpg)
 ![Ultrasonic](https://live.staticflickr.com/65535/32801182167_54b761051f_k.jpg)

+This Ultrasonic reference design gives a digital signal that corresponds to a distance value.
+The values coming from this sensor can be used to determine real world distance, collision detection, or objects detected by simulated radar.

-This 3-wire Ultrasonic sensor works very well with the EZ-Builder Ultrasonic control.
-It saves the need for a fourth wire that most Ultrasonic sensors require.
+A unique feature of this design is that it saves the need for a fourth wire that most Ultrasonic sensors require, or an external voltage regulator.
+It's a simple 3-wire design with an integrated 5V regulator on-board.

+The related EZ-Builder behavior controls can be found here: https://synthiam.com/Products/Controls/Ultrasonic-Distance

 ## Contents